nicjo814/openmediavault-docker-br/README.md

 * bridgename: Name of the bridge to create on the host machine.
 Can be anything, but should be kept short.
 * hostip: IP of the host system.
 * container->name: Name of the container where to create a bridge.
 * conatiner->ip: IP to configure on the container bridge.
-Should include network size(e.g. /24)
+Should include network size(e.g. /24) of the network where the IP belongs.
 * command->exec: Command to execute at start/stop of container.
 * command->target: Should be either "host" or "container", which defines where the command should be executed.